Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 # Tree Construction

+KT allows clients of a service to query the keys of other clients of the same service.
+To do so, KT maintains two types of maps.
+One map associates *version indices* with *key material*, the other map associates *anonymized search keys* with sets of *version indices*.
+Most likely, search keys will represent user pseudonyms.
+When clients query a KT service, they require a means to authenticate the responses of the KT service.
+To provide for this, the KT service maintains a *combined hash tree structure*, which commits to both these maps.
+Such a tree hash structure is associated with a *root hash*.
+As long as clients use a consistent root hash, they are guaranteed to always query the same underlying data structure, thus are guaranteed to always see the same results to their queries.

-KT relies on two combined hash tree structures: log trees and prefix trees.
+The combined hash tree structure consists of two types of trees: log trees and prefix trees.
 This section describes the operation of both at a high level and the way that they're combined.
-More precise algorithms for computing the intermediate and root values of the trees are given in {{cryptographic-computations}}.
+More precise algorithms for computing the intermediate and root values of the trees are given in
+{{cryptographic-computations}}.

 Both types of trees consist of *nodes* which have a byte string as their *value*.
 A node is either a *leaf* if it has no children, or a *parent* if it